Citizen consultation on waste policy Zoetermeer

 Everyone has waste and thus has experience in this area.
 Everyone also has an opinion on how waste is collected.
 In 2022, a referendum was held in Zoetermeer on the Waste Policy Plan.
 The result of the referendum indicated that there was no majority for this plan.
 Now we ask the citizens' council to indicate which conditions the waste policy should meet.
 These conditions include: ease of collection for both citizens and the collection service, hygiene, costs, quality and method of waste separation, amount of residual waste collected per inhabitant and legislation and regulations.

-17,000 Zoetermeer residents received a personal letter in mid-February 2024 asking if they wanted to participate in the citizens' council.
-From all the applications, 170 participants were drawn by lottery.
-About 150 participants were expected to remain.
+17,000 residents of Zoetermeer received a personal letter in mid-February 2024 asking whether they wanted to participate in the citizens' council.
+From all registrations, 170 participants were selected by lottery.
+The expectation was that approximately 150 participants would remain.

-It is important that the citizens' council include about as many men as women and that residents from all neighborhoods participate, from both high-rise and low-rise homes and from diverse backgrounds.
+It is important that the citizens' council consists of approximately equal numbers of men and women and that residents from all neighbourhoods participate, from both high-rise and low-rise homes and from different backgrounds.

-A total of 5 meetings were held between early April and late June.
-The citizens' council made its own choice of which experts to invite and then, divided into smaller groups, devised the terms of new waste policy.
-During the final meeting, the citizens' council voted on all recommendations.
-This ultimately led to a jointly supported, weighty recommendation, which will be submitted to the college and city council.
+In total, 5 meetings were held between the beginning of April and the end of June.
+The citizens' council chose which experts they wanted to invite and then, divided into smaller groups, devised the conditions for new waste policy.
+During the last meeting, the citizens' council voted on all advice.
+This ultimately led to a jointly supported, weighty advice, which is submitted to the board and the municipal council.

-Citizens' Council members received compensation for their participation.
-Childcare was provided where needed and consideration was given to, for example, non-native speakers, those with low literacy skills, or participants with disabilities.
+The members of the citizens' council received compensation for their participation.
+Childcare was provided where necessary and consideration was given to, for example, non-native speakers, low-literates, or participants with disabilities.

 Planning

-The civic consultation took place from the beginning of April to the end of June 2024.
-During this period, there were 5 meetings.
+The citizens' council took place from the beginning of April to the end of June 2024.
+There were 5 meetings during this period.

 Contact

-Do you have a question and your question is not among the frequently asked questions below?
-If so, please email infoburgerberaad@zoetermeer.nl.
+Do you have a question that is not listed in the frequently asked questions below?
+Please send an email to infoburgerberaad@zoetermeer.nl .

 Frequently Asked Questions

-View a list of answers to the most frequently asked questions here.
+Click here for an overview of answers to the most frequently asked questions.

 Right now, there is no news.